 (Required by law) Unemployment insurance should an employee lose his job

-(Required by law) 12-26 weeks of paid leave for births, injury, illness, caregiving
+(Required by law) 12-26 weeks of paid leave for births, injury, illness, and caregiving

 (Required by law) Provides a stipend to employees who lose their job

 (Required by law) Extends health benefits to workers who have lost their job

 Generally, group term life insurance

 Replaces salary for time lost due to injury; good for construction or agriculture

 Pensions, IRAs, 401(k)s; usually with some matching funds from the employer

 Vacation time and flexible schedules that contribute to work-life balance

 Paying for formal or informal education, a good way to attract motivated workers